-Further to the 2017-2018 Public Sector Executive Compensation Reporting Guidelines, I am writing to confirm the following:
+Further to the 2019-20 Public Sector Executive Compensation Reporting Guidelines, I am writing to confirm the following:

-- The appropriate committee of the Board of Governors, the Executive Committee, is aware of the executive compensation paid by The University of British Columbia in the 2017-2018 fiscal year; - The compensation information being disclosed is accurate and includes all compensation paid by the University.
-It also includes the value of any pre- or post-employment payments made during the 12-month period before or after the term of employment; and, - As Chair of the University's Board of Governors and Executive Committee, I verify such compensation was within approved compensation plans, and complies with guidelines.
+- The Board is aware of the executive compensation paid in the prior fiscal year. - The disclosed information is accurate and includes all compensation paid by the employer, including any pre- or post-employment payments made during the 12-month period before or after the term of employment. - As Chair of the University's Board of Governors and Executive Committee, I verify that the compensation provided was within approved compensation plans and complies with these guidelines.

-If you have any questions or comments, please do not hesitate to forward them to me c/o Ms. Amandeep Breen, Interim Director, UBC Board of Governors Secretariat.
+If you have any questions or comments, please do not hesitate to forward them to me c/o Ms. Karen Hakkarainen, UBC Board of Governors Secretariat.